PE and music classes at Twain Elementary School were intertwined for a week in January while students to learned line and swing dances.

 - The Next Generation Science Standards (NGSS)

 - Prioritized Washington State Standards, called Power Standards

 Common Core State Standards (CCSS) are a common set of learning standards for mathematics and English Language Arts (ELA) that have been adopted by 45 states.
 Next Generation Science Standards (NGSS) are a common set of learning standards for science and were adopted by Washington state in 2013.
 Having the same standards helps all students receive a good education, even if they change schools or move to a different state.
 Teachers, parents, and education experts designed the standards to prepare students for success in college and the workplace.

 Prioritized Washington State Standards, or Power Standards, are standards for social studies and other content areas.
 These State standards were developed by teachers and education experts and were prioritized by Lake Washington teachers and experts.

-Need an example of where national standards are used in place of state standards.
-This is no longer the case for World Language.
 Once parents, students, and teachers are clear about standards, assessments can be developed that show the exact level of proficiency on the standards for each child.
 The results of these formative and summative assessments provide valuable information to teachers regarding how students are progressing against the Common Core State Standards in English language arts and mathematics, Next Generation Science Standards in science, and on the district’s Power Standards in all other content areas.
 Teachers then use these results to guide instruction and to determine students’ day-to-day readiness for particular concepts and skills.
 Most importantly, assessment results help teachers answer four critical questions that serve as a cornerstone in LWSD instructional practice:

 - Q. What is it we expect our students to learn?
 A. Standards